 - 30. The Committee annually reviews and approves the Internal Audit Charter and Annual Plan. - 31.
 The Committee receives guarterly reports from, and meets in camera with, the Vice President, Internal Audit. - 32.
-The Committee ensures that the Internal Audit function is independent of management and has sufficient resources to carry out its mandate. - 33.
+The Committee receives quarterly reports from the Vice President, Internal Audit on Ethics Line reporting matters administered by Internal Audit. - 33.
+The Committee ensures that the Internal Audit function is independent of management and has sufficient resources to carry out its mandate. - 34.
 The Committee approves the appointment, replacement or termination of the Vice President, Internal Audit.